Lamborghini 350 GT

 The Lamborghini 350 GT is a grand tourer manufactured by Lamborghini between 1964 and 1966.
 It was the first production vehicle produced by Lamborghini.
-The 350 GT was based on the earlier Lamborghini 350 GTV and was equipped with a 3.5 liter V12 engine and a 2-door coupé body by Carrozzeria Touring.
+The 350 GT was based on the earlier Lamborghini 350 GTV and was equipped with a 3.5 litre V12 engine and a 2-door coupé body by Carrozzeria Touring.
 The 350 GT debuted at the March 1964 Geneva Motor Show and production began the following May.
 The success of this model ensured the company's survival, establishing it as a viable competitor with rival manufacturer Ferrari.